Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 \begin{claim} If $|X|\geq 5$, there are no four goods $g_1,g_2,g_3,g_4 \in X$ such that $v_i(g_j)\geq b$, for $j \in \{1,2,3,4\}$. \end{claim}

-\begin{proof}[Proof of \cref{claim:no_four_b_goods}] Suppose, towards a contradiction, that there exist $g_1,g_2, g_3, g_4\in X$ each of which is valued at least $b$ by agent $i$.
-Consider the first iteration $r$ of the while loop of the \PPAplusplus algorithm, after which $g_1,g_2, g_3, g_4$ were part of the same bundle $\tilde{X}$ and none of them is removed from $\tilde{X}$ afterwards until the allocation $\X$ is reached.
-Let $\X'$ and $\X''$ be the allocation after and prior, respectively, the execution of iteration $r$, and also let $X'$ and $X''$ be that bundle, again after and prior, respectively, the execution of iteration $r$, so $g_1,g_2, g_3,g_4\in X'$.
+\begin{proof}[Proof of \cref{claim:no_four_b_goods}] {Again we follow the template of the proof of \cref{lem:One_b}.} Suppose, towards a contradiction, that there exist $g_1,g_2, g_3, g_4\in X$ each of which is valued at least $b$ by agent $i$.
+Consider the first iteration, {say the $r$-th iteration overall,} of the while loop after which $g_1,g_2, g_3, g_4$ were part of the same bundle $\tilde{X}$ and none of them is removed from $\tilde{X}$ until the allocation $\X$ is reached.
+Let $\X'$ and $\X''$ be the partial allocation right after and right before, respectively, the execution of this $r$-th iteration, and similarly let $X'$ and $X''$ be the aforementioned set $\tilde{X}$, after and prior, respectively, the execution of the $r$-th iteration.
+So, {$\{g_1,g_2,g_3,g_4\} \subseteq X'$ but $\{g_1,g_2,g_3,g_4\} \not\subseteq X''$}.

-A bundle $\tilde{X}$ is updated to another bundle with cardinality at least $4$ only in Steps \ref{3Vstep_GdeCycle}, \ref{3Vstep_AddGood} and \ref{3Vstep_AddGoodInKMax}.
-In all those steps only one good is added to $\tilde{X}$ from the pool.
-Assume w.l.o.g. that $g_1, g_2, g_3\in X''$ and $g_4 \in X_P''$.
-If Step \ref{3Vstep_GdeCycle} is executed, then $X'=\{g_1, g_2, g_3, g_4\}$.
-Then, the cardinality can only increase to at least $5$ in Step \ref{3Vstep_AddGood}, where this bundle should be assigned to a source of the double enhance graph, but $i$ would envy that bundle and therefore it can never be assigned to a source vertex.
-If one of Steps \ref{3Vstep_AddGood} and \ref{3Vstep_AddGoodInKMax} was executed at iteration $r$, then $X''$ had to be assigned to some source $s$ of the doubly enhanced graph $\Gde(\X'')$.
-If $v_i(X_i'')<1+b$, then $i$ would envy $s$, since $v_i(X'')\geq 3b>1+b$, and $s$ would not be a source in $\Gde(\X'')$.
+A bundle $\tilde{X}$ {such that $|\tilde{X}| \ge 4$} is updated to another bundle with cardinality at least $4$ only in Steps \ref{3Vstep_GdeCycle} -- \ref{3Vstep_AddGoodInKMax}.
+In these steps, only a single good is added to $\tilde{X}$ from the pool.
+Assume, without loss of generality, that $g_1, g_2, g_3\in X''$ and {$g_4 \in \PP(X'')$, i.e., $g_1, g_2, g_3$ were already in $X''$ right before the $r$-th iteration, and $g_4$ was added to $X''$ from the pool during this iteration}.

+If Step \ref{3Vstep_GdeCycle} is executed during the $r$-th iteration, then $X'=\{g_1, g_2, g_3, g_4\}$.
+The cardinality can only increase to at least $5$ in Step \ref{3Vstep_AddGood}.
+For this to happen, this bundle should be assigned to a source of the doubly enhanced envy graph {after the $r$-th iteration but before the allocation $\X$ is reached.
+This would contradict the fact that agent $i$, by \cref{lem:agentHierarchy}, values her bundle strictly less than any future variant of bundle $X'$ \textit{in all those iterations}.}